-The RAL is subject to the COSHH Regulations (2002) regarding the use of substances for experiments as defined within STFC SHE Code 37.
+STFC is subject to the COSHH Regulations (2002) regarding the use of substances as defined within STFC SHE Code 37.
 Schedule 9 of the COSHH Regulations refers specifically to biological agents and The Genetically Modified Organisms (Contained Use) Regulations, 2000 are also applicable.
-The STFC policies for biological safety are contained in STFC SHE Code 16
+The STFC policies for biological safety are contained in STFC SHE Code 16 carried out in designated biolabs and full BioCOSHH training is required prior to the start of experiments within these areas.
+Initial contact must be with the area responsible person who will initiate the approval process.
+The completed bio-COSHH risk assessment must be approved by the CLF or STFC appointed Biological Safety Officer (BSO) before commencing work with bio-samples and the process requires 3 weeks to complete.

-Any person wishing to use a hazardous substance in the CLF may obtain advice from the nominated COSHH officer in charge of the area they are to work in.
-They must obtain authorisation before bringing any hazardous substance on site.
+Any person wishing to use a hazardous substance in the CLF may obtain advice from the nominated COSHH or BioCOSHH assessor in charge of the area they are to work in.
+They must obtain authorisation before bringing any hazardous substance (including biological material) on site.
 A COSHH assessment must be carried out.
-Work involving bio-samples can only be carried out in designated biolabs and full training is required prior to the start of experiments within these areas.
-Initial contact must be with the area responsible person who will initiate the approval process.
-The completed bio-COSHH must be approved by the Biological Safety Officer (BSO) before commencing work with bio-samples and the process requires 3 weeks to complete.
+Work involving bio-samples can only be